-Here are some search tips to get you started on finding material in TOPCAT on Medieval history.
+Here are some search tips to get you started on finding material in the Library Catalogue on Medieval history.
 Cataloguers try to be specific when cataloguing items dealing with historical periods.
 Medieval tends to refer to the broader period while Middle Ages can be broken down into Early, High or Late Middle Ages.
 Mediaeval is a lesser used spelling.
 To make sure you retrieve as many catalogue records as possible you want to take this into account.
 A keyword search could contain the following, but it would probably retrieve far too many results.

 'middle ages' or medieval or mediaeval

 It would be better to combine the above search with other search terms to help you find topic ideas.
 Remember, if combining a search using different boolean operators (AND, OR, NOT) it is best to put multiple search terms associated with one operator in their own brackets.
 This way, the Library Catalogue will search those terms first and then combine them with the other search term.
 Remember, in the Library Catalogue $ is the truncation symbol.
 In the following example the Library Catalogue will retrieve records with war, wars, warrior, warriors, warring.

 ('middle ages' or medieval or mediaeval) and war$

 ('middle ages' or medieval or mediaeval) and religio$